Drupal-NYC/drupalcampnyc/README.md

 2. `lando rebuild`

 Now everything will run slower :)

-## Known Issues

-The Ballast toolset is tightly integrated with Composer, which causes problems when using other local environments such as Lando.
-In particular, settings.local.php is overwritten when certain Composer commands are executed, rendering it useless.
-Thankfully it is not included by settings.php because `$_ENV['PANTHEON_ENVIRONMENT']` is set by Lando's Pantheon recipe.

 # Local Environment Using Ballast
 Uses the Ballast local development toolset developed with the support of [Digital Pulp](https://www.digitalpulp.com).